dani8art/model-driven-microservices-generator/docs/microservices-editor.md

 ### Microservice

-This component represents the concept microservice which is defined in [here](./meta01-microservices.md#microservice).
+This component represents the concept of microservice which is defined in [here](./meta01-microservices.md#microservice).
 It is possible to see three microservice: pets, nginx and accounts, in the example that is showing above.

 ![Microservice on editor](./images/microservices-editor/microservice.png)